BIO ʕ•ﻌ•ʔ

 STATEMENT (つ˵•́ω•̀˵)つ━☆゚.*・

-I attempt to demarcate the visual lexicon rooted in daily life, specifically one that reflects the cultural inheritance of the Asian American experience.
-Situated within a Western context and entangled within cross-cultural histories, this lexicon becomes an amalgam of “cute culture”, imported cultural artifacts, generational practices, and domestic goods.
-Using vernacular drawing from everyday and domestic sites, I aim to uncover shared visual connections across immigrant histories and the broader Asian diasporic experience.
+Grounded within installation, painting and sculpture, my work demarcates a visual lexicon that reflects the cultural inheritance of Korean American experience.
+Situated within a Western context and entangled within cross-cultural histories, this lexicon becomes an amalgam of “cute culture”, imported cultural artifacts, generational practices, and domestic wares.
+By activating familial histories, media platforms, and Asian enclaves as rich sites of reference, I uncover visual connections across immigrant histories and the broader Asian diaspora.